Government of Canada navigation bar

 6. Timeline

-6.1 Requests for decision should be prepared in the Regions and forwarded to the Secretariat with recommendations within five working days of receipt from the applicant.
+6.1 Requests for decision should be prepared in the Regions by using the Board Decisions Database (BDD) and submitted to the Secretariat with recommendations, again in the BDD, within

-6.2.1 five working days of receipt from the Region when a precedent is provided, or
+6.2.1 five working days of receipt of a “completed application” from the applicant.

 6.3 Complex requests may take longer to process at either of the above two stages.